For small- to mid-sized healthcare organizations looking for help with HIPAA security risk assessment, you now have a new tool at your fingertips.

 Just this week, Stanford Medicine, together with its business associate Multi-Specialty Collection Services were required to hand over $4.1 million in a class action settlement after violating California's medical privacy law after MSCS wrongfully posted the PHI of some 20,000 patients to a student website for nearly a year.

-Topics: Privacy and Security, The Office of the National Coordinator for Health Information Technology (ONC), Electronic Health Record (EHR), Karen DeSalvo, Leon Rodriguez
+Topics: Privacy & Security, The Office of the National Coordinator for Health Information Technology (ONC), Electronic Health Record (EHR), Karen DeSalvo, Leon Rodriguez